Site icon Sancerres at Sunset

 The building is three levels of baseball history and culture.
 You could easily spend a whole day strolling though baseball’s biggest moments and connecting to our national past.

-In the intro film, “Generations of the Game”, Hall of Famers recall great moments from baseball’s history.
+My visit began with an intro film, “Generations of the Game”.
+Hall of Famers recall great players and iconic moments from baseball’s history:

 Lou Gehrig

-Baltimore Orioles third baseman Cal Ripken echoes New York Yankees first baseman Lou Gehrig’s iconic words of farewell.
-Gehrig played 2,130 consecutive games for the Yankees.
+Baltimore Orioles third baseman Cal Ripken pays tribute to New York Yankees first baseman Lou Gehrig.
+Gehrig set a record by playing 2,130 consecutive games for the Yankees.
 His record lasted 56 years until Ripken broke it in 1995.

 For the past two weeks, you’ve been reading about a bad break.
 Today, I consider myself the luckiest man on the face of the earth. … When you look around, wouldn’t you consider it a privilege to associate yourself with such fine-looking men as are standing in uniform in this ballpark today? … I might have been given a bad break, but I’ve got an awful lot to live for.
 Thank you.